 - Passpack allows the user to efficiently supervise various projects, team members, clients, and employees.

 - Free: This plan is completely free of cost.
-The features it has are password limit (100), two-factor authentication, unlimited outgoing sharing to a single connection, seamless import and export, and much more.
+The features it has are a password limit (100), two-factor authentication, unlimited outgoing sharing to a single connection, seamless import and export, and much more.

 - Premium: This plan is divided into four tiers: